-CIDOB (Barcelona Centre for International Affairs) is a think tank that focuses on international relations; in this project it aims to setup and stimulate debates among stakeholders across four continents.
+CIDOB (Barcelona Centre for International Affairs) is a think tank that focuses on international relations; in this project, it set up and stimulated debates among stakeholders across four continents.

 CIDOB has worked together with MPG in different aspects of the research process.
-It has been involved in the analysis of the outcomes and in the high-quality evaluations of integration policy effects.
-At the same time, it has reviewed the content for the country profiles and has been in charge of the editing.
+At the same time, it reviewed the content for the country profiles and policy strands and was in charge of the editing.

 The Migration Policy Group (MPG) is a think tank, which aims to inform the debate with comparable facts together with an international network of experts.
-MPG brings: the science and expertise, network of associations, foundations, think tanks working on integration, a track record of providing facts on migration to policy makers.
-MPG has been coordinating MIPEX since its first edition.
+MPG brought: science and expertise, a network of associations, foundations, and think tanks working on integration, and a track record of providing facts on migration to policymakers.
+MPG coordinated MIPEX since its first edition in 2004.

-In MIPEX2015 MPG has coordinated the project together with CIDOB, and has been in charge of the research desk.
-It has analysed the results sent by the national partners, and has written the country profiles.
-It has collected the data and analysed the results for the integration outcomes, for contextual factors that can impact policy effectiveness, and for the real and the potential beneficiaries of policies.
-Also it has contributed to the research on the high-quality evaluations of integration policy effects.
-MPG has also played a large role in the dissemination and communication strategy of this fourth edition of MIPEX.
+MPG coordinated the project together with CIDOB, and was in charge of the research desk.
+It analysed the results sent by the national partners, and wrote the country profiles.
+MPG also played a key role in the dissemination and communication strategy of this edition of MIPEX.

 How is the project funded?